-In addition to the topic of consumer protection, above all the cost-cutting aspect will be emphasized in the present draft.
-This is pure eyecatching, as sellers will price the commission on sale.
-Since the broker no longer advises the buyer, he will be forced to seek the advice of an expert, which is also costly.
-These are also based on the corresponding market value.
-Even the argument that an increased purchase price would be financed by the banks - in contrast to the acquisition-related costs - does not get caught up.
-Banks do not set the market value or the value in kind, but the lending value of the lending.
-If the purchase price is above this value, a bank will not finance it, unless the buyer brings in additional collateral, such as a higher equity interest.
-But just the lack of equity capital is indeed green, the reason for the introduction of the bill.
+In addition to the topic of consumer protection, the cost-cutting aspect is particularly emphasized in the present draft.
+This is pure window dressing as sellers will price in the commission on the sale.
+Since the broker no longer advises the buyer, he will be forced to consult an expert if he is interested in buying, which is also associated with costs.
+Incidentally, these are based on the corresponding market value.
+The argument that an increased purchase price would be financed by the banks - in contrast to the incidental acquisition costs - does not work either.
+Banks do not use the market value or real value, but rather the mortgage lending value when granting loans.
+If the purchase price is above this value, a bank will not finance unless the buyer provides additional security such as a higher share of equity.
+But it is precisely the lack of equity capital that, according to the green reading, is the reason for introducing the bill.

 The job description of the broker, apart from the technical qualification, is mainly to mediate between the interests of the seller and the buyer.
 To represent only the seller side, ultimately harms the buyer, which is why the division of the commission would have to be introduced nationwide.
 By contrast, the amount and the percentage should not be uniformly regulated because the demand and supply sides are too heterogeneous in structurally weak areas and agglomerations.

 The fact that the sole scapegoat is being sought for the failure of housing policy at federal state and municipal level can not be tackled.
 Here an unjustified interference in the freedom of occupation and contract takes place and a price regulation, as it exists for example with the fee regulations, likewise can not be used, since the broker receives his fee only in the case of success.